 A lot of people love that sun-kissed look, whether it comes from a bottle, a spray, or from the sun itself.
 Self-tanners have the benefit of being temporary and don’t pose the same risks of skin cancer that prolonged exposure to the sun brings with it.
 Of course, a little bit of vitamin D from direct sunlight can do a body good.
 Just be sure not to overdo it, and always wear sunscreen, so you can build color a little bit at a time.

 How can you avoid those uneven patches of pigment, you ask?
-Well, there are several suggestions you’ll find below, since removing a tan has a ton to do with prepping your skin for self-tanner in the first place.
-Before we get to tips on how to remove a tan, there are a few things to know about self-tanning products, and best practices to ensure the desired results.
+Well, there are several suggestions you’ll find below, since removing a sun tan has a ton to do with prepping your skin for self-tanner in the first place.
+Before we get to tips to remove tan overexposure and address skin damage, there are a few things to know about self-tanning products, and best practices to ensure the desired results.

-Now before we get to removal, we thought we’d do a quick review of what to do when putting it on.
+Now before we dive in to remove tan from face and neck, and other parts of you, we thought we’d do a quick review of what to do when putting it on.
 If it’s your first time with a self tanner, you need to do a few things to ensure that you get an even application.
 You want to prepare the skin first.
 The way you do that is by gently exfoliating your body with a loofah or scrub.
 Next, you can use an acidic toner to remove residues from soaps that might mess with that chemical reaction of the aforementioned amino acids and DHA.
 It doesn’t hurt to moisturize first, otherwise the self-tanner will soak into those drier areas.
 Be careful with bendy body parts like elbows and knees, and wipe off any excess tanner before it has time to take too much in.
-Wash your hands well and wait at least 20 minutes for everything to dry before you cover yourself with any clothing.
+Wash your hands well and wait at least 20 min. for everything to dry before you cover yourself with any clothing.

 That’s the gist of getting a good self-tan going.
-That, or spending a little time in the sun, remembering to limit the time and apply SPF early and often.
-Now we can get to why you might have clicked your way on over here and dig into some details.
+That, or spending a little time in the sun, remembering to limit the time and apply SPF to your skin early and often.
+Now we can get to why you might have clicked your way on over here and dig into some details on home remedies to remove sun tan exposure.
 It’s time to give you 5 easy ways to remove a tan in 20 minutes!

 1. Lemon, honey & sugar is sure to do the trick

 Honey is also a natural exfoliator, and in addition it has anti-bacterial and anti-inflammatory properties that may even help reduce redness, inflammation, and breakouts.
-For most people honey is healing and soothing to the skin, but you should do a patch test before you pour it all over yourself like an overzealous Winnie the Pooh.
+For most people, these natural ingredients like honey is healing and soothing to the skin, but you should do a patch test before you pour it all over your skin like an overzealous Winnie the Pooh.
 Oh bother, indeed.

 The last ingredient in this mix is some sugar, to add a physical exfoliation component along with the chemical exfoliation happening with the honey and lemon juice.
 So make Def Leppard proud, and pour some sugar on you.

 First, though, you’ll squeeze some fresh lemon juice into a bowl (enough to cover all the parts where you’re planning to apply).
 Then sprinkle in a little sugar and a generous portion of honey.
 You want it to be thin and spreadable, without being too watery that it just drips off immediately.
 Mix it up and spread it on your skin.
 Being in a bathroom or somewhere without carpet is probably ideal while you do this.
-Leave it on for 20 minutes.
+Leave it on for 20 min to let it dry.
 Next, step into the shower (if you’re not already there), and stand back as you let the steam from the hot water surround you.
-Start to scrub the lemon-honey-sugar into your skin, then turn down the temperature to finish rinsing it off.
+Breathe in that Vitamin C goodness!
+Start to scrub the lemon-honey-sugar into your skin, then turn down the temperature to lukewarm water to finish rinsing it off.

 And away goes trouble – and that tan – down the drain!